Office Hours

 NIH requires institutions to provide training to all Senior/Key Personnel on how to properly disclose all research activities and affiliations in the Other Support section of grant applications.

-Qualifying trainings that completes this requirement are accessed in the UC Learning Center for UCSF Personnel:
+Qualifying trainings that complete this requirement are accessed in the UC Learning Center external site (opens in a new window) for UCSF Personnel:

 Accepted Trainings: